Volcanic Veins - Caving in Lava Tube Leiðarendi - EI60

 We will enter through narrow cave entrances and find they open out to reveal an extraordinary scenery of lava formations and unexpected colours.

-You will see natural stalactites and different rock formations making this an experience of majestic and almost indescribable beauty.
+We will see interesting forms of lava stalactites and different rock formations making this an experience of majestic and almost indescribable beauty.
 The cave becomes wide and high in some places and with an even floor.
-However, the trip can also be tricky at times, since you need to crawl in a few places.
+However, the trip can also be tricky at times, since we need to crawl in a few places.

 We recommend you wear good walking shoes or hiking boots which are suitable for walking on uneven lava surfaces.

-Stori-Bolli (Big-Cup), is a rather handsome crater and is about 150 metres in diameter.
-From the crater flowed its namesake lava field, Stora-Bollahraun and the lava tube Leidarendi was created within this.
+Stóri-Bolli (Big-Cup), is scoria crater and is about 150 metres in diameter.
+Around 2000 years ago an eruption started in Stóri-Bolli and from it flowed its namesake lava field, Stóra-Bollahraun and the lava tube Leidarendi was created within this.

-We will drive nearby the crater to see it.
+We will see the craters from the site of the cave.
 It only takes 25-30 minutes to drive to the cave from Reykjavik and the cave's entrance is just a short distance from the road.

 On All Fours